-- 2. If coughing doesn't work, call triple zero - 3.
+- 1. Try to keep the person calm.
+If possible, you may ask them to cough to try to remove the object, however you will also need to initiate First Aid. - 2.
+If coughing doesn't work, call triple zero (000) for an ambulance. - 3.
 Bend the person forward and give them up to 5 sharp blows on the back between the shoulder blades with the heel of one hand. - After each blow, check if the blockage has been cleared. - 4.
 If the blockage still hasn't cleared after 5 blows, place one hand in the middle of the person's back for support.
 Place the heel of the other hand on the lower half of the breastbone (in the central part of the chest).
 Press hard into the chest with a quick upward thrust, as if you're trying to lift the person up.
 After each thrust, check if the blockage has been cleared. - 5.
 If the blockage has not cleared after 5 thrusts, continue alternating 5 back blows with 5 chest thrusts until medical help arrives. - 6.
 If the patient becomes blue, limp or unconscious, start CPR immediately.